ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/moduleAuthoring.md

 ## Testing

 From your fork (which will be public due to visibility inheritance) you can clone to the Cloud Shell storage normally.
-After that, you may edit the guardrails.bicep file and adjust the **CustomModulesBaseURL** parameter and point to the base URL of you repo.
+After that, you may edit the guardrails.bicep file and adjust the **ModuleBaseURL** parameter and point to the base URL of you repo.
 Make sure to test downloading a module to confirm the raw URL.
 Alternatively, add an entry to the parameters_template.json file, as per below:

-`"CustomModulesBaseURL": {
+`"ModuleBaseURL": {
       "value": "<your github base url"
     }`